emotion-js/emotion/packages/create-emotion/README.md

 `emotion` requires a global object for server-side rendering to ensure that even if a module is calling an emotion instance from two paths(e.g. the same emotion instance in multiple node_modules, this can happen often with linking [#349](https://github.com/emotion-js/emotion/issues/349)) they'll still both work with SSR.
 If you aren't using SSR, `context` can be an empty object.
 This isn't required in the browser because your bundler should deduplicate modules.

-## Example instance if there must be multiple instances in a single app
+## Multiple instances in a single app example

 ```jsx
 import createEmotion from 'create-emotion'